 Most recently, Biden released a two-part immigration plan, both highlighting the efforts he had made under Obama to curb immigration while also seeking to unseat President Trump’s policies that the Democrats accuse of being racist and xenophobic.
 This effort to please both sides is unrealistic and, frankly, more than a little misleading.
 What should be analyzed more is Biden’s inability to effectively articulate and communicate his policies as they pertain to immigration.

-Open Borders Under Joe Biden
+Biden Open Borders

 The idea of opening borders, particularly amidst the coronavirus pandemic, is alarming to say the least.
 The coronavirus has changed the way many policies are enforced, and a part of President Trump’s efforts to slow the spread include the closure of borders for non-essential travelers.
 This not only helps secure our borders but also protects our citizens and those wanting to immigrate from putting themselves at a greater risk for contracting the virus and falling ill.
 The fact remains that Biden’s vision includes more fluid open borders, which poses a national security risk that doubles when combined with the threat of the coronavirus spread.

+Is Joe Biden for open borders?
 Biden likes to lean on his support of the Obama administration’s immigration policies as if this somehow releases him from liability.
 But his increasingly liberal platform shows us that his intentions to secure the border is not as genuine as he purports.

 The person elected to be the President of the United States needs to have the best interests of the country and its citizens at heart at all times.
 While the United States was built upon the idea of giving every citizen freedom, there must be a clear and legal path to citizenship.
 When the world remains under threat to the deadly coronavirus, it’s important to protect our own citizens fiercely.
 Legal immigration can still be an important part of the country’s makeup, but illegal immigration and the ongoing risks it poses must be properly regulated.
 Is Biden the best person for the job?